home samples writing editing resume

-Out of Order, a witty comedy of manners, is the delightful tale of what happens when psychologist Michael Levine finds himself forced to investigate the dire and baffling goings-on in his building while navigating a tricky labyrinth of patients, tenants, cops, a new girlfriend (he hopes) and his randy, tormented mind.
+Out of Order, "a witty comedy of manners," is "the delightful tale" of what happens when psychologist Michael Levine finds himself forced to investigate the dire and baffling goings-on in his building while navigating a tricky labyrinth of patients, tenants, cops, a new girlfriend (he hopes) and his randy, tormented mind.

 Lies!
 Power grabs!
 Lust!
 Rivalries!
 Vendettas!
 Avarice!
 Secret crushes!
 Grudges, too, and everybody’s messianic sense of mission are all in a day's work when people share a grand pre-war co-op building in Brooklyn.